You are currently viewing Vaginal Yeast Infection: Symptoms, Causes, Treatment, and Prevention

 Yeast Infection vs BV vs STI

-This is where many people get confused.
+This is where many women get confused.

 Vaginal Yeast Infection Treatment

-Common treatments include:
+Common treatment options include:

 • clotrimazole